scylladb/scylla-monitoring/docs/source/install/start_all.rst

 ------------------------

 **-G path/to/grafana data-dir** Use an external directory for the Grafana database.
-This flag places the Grafana data directory outside of its container and by doing that makes it persistent.
+This flag places the Grafana data directory outside of its container and, by doing that, makes it persistent.
-This is only important if you are creating your own dashboards using the grafana GUI and wish to keep them.
+This is only important if you are creating your own dashboards using the Grafana GUI and wish to keep them.
-If not used, each run of the containers will clear all of Grafana information.
+If not used, each run of the containers will clear all of Grafana's information.

 **-v comma-separated versions** Each Scylla version comes with its own set of dashboards.
 By default, Grafana starts with the two latest versions.
 The ``-v`` flag allows specifying a specific version or versions.

 **-M scylla-manager version** Each Scylla-Manager version has its own dashboard.
 By default, Grafana starts with the latest Scylla Manager version.
 The ``-M`` flag allows specifying a specific version.

-**-j dashboard** Allows adding dashboards to Grafana, multiple parameters are supported.
+**-j dashboard** Allows adding dashboards to Grafana.
+Multiple parameters are supported.

-**-c grafana environment variable** Use this parameter to override Grafana's configuration settings.
-The ``-c`` flag allows adding an environment variable to Grafana and by doing so alters its configuration.
+**-c Grafana environment variable** Use this parameter to override Grafana's configuration settings.
+The ``-c`` flag allows adding an environment variable to Grafana and, by doing so, alters its configuration.

-**-g grafana port** Override the default grafana port, this is done using port mapping, note that port mapping does not work when using the host network.
+**-g Grafana port** Override the default Grafana port.
+This is done using port mapping.
+Note that port mapping does not work when using the host network.

 **-a admin password** Allows specifying the admin password.

 **-Q Grafana anonymous role** By default, anonymous users have admin privileges.
 That means they can create and edit dashboards.
 The ``-Q`` flag changes this behavior by setting the role privileges to one of Admin, Editor, or Viewer.

 Grafana LDAP support
 ^^^^^^^^^^^^^^^^^^^^